phptuts/codingwithnoah/summer-camp/day-1/variables-debug/index.md

 ## Create Variable Challenge

+- Create a text variable named "color" that stores the value of your favorite color.
+- Create a double variable named "temp" that stores the temperature in Nashville.
+- Create a Boolean variable named "I Like Pizza" that stores true if you like pizza and false if you don't.

 Hint to create a value for the text variable go to "Text" menu and use the "Text" block.

 ![challenge hint](/images/summer-camp/day-1/variables-debug/create-variable-challenge-hint.png#img-phone)